ProfRosario/PracticeRepro1/README.md

 > <code>Enter same passphrase again:</code>

 Retype the passphrase again and press <code>Enter<code>.
-The following message will appear:
+The following messages will appear:

 > <code>Your identification has been saved in id_rsa.</code>